 This affects all the constitutional parties, in different ways.
 On the nationalist side, rejection of violence is accompanied by a strong and understandable desire to bring Sinn Fein into the political process and the political mainstream.
-There is a belief that a final settlement cannot be reached without them, and that the violence will continue as long as Sinn Fein are not in the political process.
+There is a belief that a broadly agreed settlement cannot be reached without them, and that the violence will continue as long as Sinn Fein are not in the political process.
 This can lead to a kind of "waiting for Sinn Fein" syndrome, and a reluctance to move on without them.
+We would like to see them in, if there is a verifiable ceasefire, but equally they cannot be allowed to hold the democratic process to ransom.

-On the Unionist side, republican violence leads to an equally strong and understandable insistence that no negotiations can be held with those who want to retain arms so that they can retain the option of violence.
-It reinforces a fear that, even if a political settlement is reached, it will never be seen by the republicans as going far enough, and Unionists will face a constant ratchet of republican demands, underpinned by violence or the threat of violence.
+On the Unionist side, republican violence leads to an equally strong and understandable insistence, which we share, that no negotiations can be held with those who want to retain arms so that they can deliberately retain the option of violence.
+Such a retention reinforces a fear that, even if a political settlement is reached, it will never be seen by the republicans as going far enough, and Unionists will face a constant ratchet of republican demands, underpinned by violence or the threat of violence.
 So the basic confidence to do a deal is simply not there.

-I do not say that without the violence miracles can happen overnight.
+I do not say that without the violence success can happen overnight.
 There are deep-rooted problems to be tackled, and a need for confident and imaginative leadership to find solutions.
 Nor do I say that, with the violence, progress is impossible.
 We will not allow the will of the vast majority of the people to be subverted in this way.